bwaite-esr/2019-10-04-ncbid/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+During the ESR workshops, participants will be provided with laptops to use that contain this software pre-installed.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}